 even the wicked for the day of trouble.
 (Prov 16:4)

-It is he who subjected the creation to death, reducing all human striving to futility (Rom 8:20).
+It is he who subjected the creation to death, consigning all human striving to futility (Rom 8:20).
 It is he who determines if a man is mute, or deaf, or blind (Ex 4:11).
 In the story about Job, Satan is given permission to strike everything Job has.
-After losing all ten of his children in a storm, Job accepts this apparently natural disaster as God’s prerogative to take back whatever he has given (Job 1:21).
+After losing his children, all ten of them, in a storm, Job accepts this natural disaster as God’s prerogative to take back what he has given.
 “Shall we indeed accept good from God and not accept evil?”
 God makes these disclosures in order that we may grapple with them, in life as well as in theology.
 Perhaps there is a grain of comfort in knowing, amidst the darkness, that he is in control.
 But the knowledge that God allowed it, even willed it, can also augment the pain.
 Somehow we are to entrust our souls to the very person responsible for our suffering (I Pet 4:19).

-The last judgement is the vindication of God’s justice despite the injustice which vitiates this world.
+The last judgement is the vindication of God’s justice following the injustice which vitiates this world.
 He wipes the wicked from the face of the earth (Gen 6:7); the sins of the penitent he wipes from remembrance (Ps 51:9, Acts 3:19), and finally he wipes away their tears.
-The verb is exaleipho, in Hebrew machah, denoting complete erasure.
+The verb is exaleiphω, in Hebrew machah, denoting complete erasure.
 It is an act of tenderness, the obverse of his justice and the vindication of his love.
-He wipes our faces as a mother comforts her child.
+He wipes our faces the way a mother comforts her child.
 Having made us creatures susceptible to pain, and having been its ultimate cause – to test, to discipline, to purify, or for no reason that we can discern – he himself wipes the tears away, he who once also mourned, and wept, and was tortured.
 ‘He binds up the brokenness of his people, and heals the wound of his blow.’
 ‘He will gather the lambs in his arm.’
-This is our God.

-In his presence there is fullness of joy, his joy and ours.
 At his right hand there are pleasures forever more (Ps 16:11).
+In his presence there is fullness of joy, his joy and ours, and one day we will enter it (Matt 25:21).
 Sorrow and sighing will flee away.
 So we wait for that day.

 Progressive transformation leads towards the completely new.
 The creation will be delivered from the bondage of corruption.
 The corruptible will put on the incorruptible and the mortal put on immortality.
 Somehow, he will give us back the Eden of our childhood: the innocence, the freshness of perception in the light of which everything is wonderful, the simplicity of feeling, the sense that here is our home, the place where we are loved.

 ‘It is done’ previously announced the end of God’s anger (16:17), thereby permitting a new beginning for humanity.
-At the end of the millennium God’s purpose in creating heaven and earth will have been finally achieved.
+At the end of the millennium God’s purpose in creating heaven and earth so long ago will have finally been accomplished.

 Let the reader remember the promises for those who conquer (Rev 2-3).
 To believe that God exists is of little value.
 What matters is that God should choose to be our God: the greatest privilege, the greatest blessing.
-To those who courageously and faithfully overcome the world he gives his whole self, embracing them as sons.
+To those who courageously and faithfully overcome the world he gives his whole self, embracing them as sons and daughters.

 And he who spoke with me had a gold rod with which to measure the city, its gates and its walls.
 The city lies foursquare, its length the same as its width.
 And he measured the city with the rod: 12,000 stadia.
 Its length and its width and its height are equal.
 He also measured its wall: 144 cubits, a man’s measure being an angel’s.
-The wall was built of diamond and the city of pure gold, like clear glass.
-And the foundations of the city’s wall were adorned with every kind of jewel: the first foundation diamond, the second sapphire, the third agate, the fourth emerald, the fifth onyx, the sixth carnelian, the seventh chrysolite, the eighth beryl, the ninth topaz, the tenth chrysoprase, the eleventh jacinth, the twelfth amethyst.
-And the twelve gates were twelve pearls, each of the gates made of one pearl, and the street of the city pure gold, like clear glass.
+The structure of the wall was diamond, and the city was pure gold, like clear glass.
+And the foundations of the wall of the city were adorned with every kind of jewel: the first foundation diamond, the second sapphire, the third agate, the fourth emerald, the fifth onyx, the sixth carnelian, the seventh chrysolite, the eighth beryl, the ninth topaz, the tenth chrysoprase, the eleventh jacinth, the twelfth amethyst.
+And the twelve gates were twelve pearls, each of the gates being of one pearl, and the street of the city pure gold, like pellucid glass.

-This second vision of Jerusalem is introduced by one of the angels who had brought down wrath.
-The vision of Babylon the Great was likewise introduced.
-The previous plagues are not to be forgotten.
+This second vision of Jerusalem is introduced by one of the angels that had poured out wrath.
+The vision of Babylon the Great was likewise introduced, for the previous plagues are not to be forgotten.
 Both cities are portrayed as female: one a prostitute, the other a pure bride.
 One is seated on waters representing the nations of the earth, in a desert; the other originates from heaven and comes to rest on a high mountain.
 One is adorned with gold, jewels and pearls; the other is actually composed of gold, jewels and pearls – her beauty is internal, not merely external.

 as walls and bulwarks he sets up salvation.